LittleKidogo/code-of-conduct/README.md

 * Do not harass others
 * Do not share personal information of others to people outside the community
 * All content must be "safe for work"
-* Job opportunities can be posted in [#jobpostings](https://zatech.slack.com/messages/jobpostings/), professional recruitment is not allowed
 * Don't spam the channels with links, or links to pages, for the purpose of monetization of user views and which provide no value to the community

 This is a safe space, let's keep it that way.

 ## Code of Conduct

-“ZA Tech” in this document refers to the ZA Tech Slack organization at [https://zatech.slack.com/](https://zatech.slack.com/).
-“The administrators” refers to the administrators on this organization, a [list is available at the top of the Team Directory](https://zatech.slack.com/team) (must be a member of the organization to view).
+“Little Kidogo” in this document refers to the Little Kidogo organization at [https://littlekidogo.co.za](https://littlekidogo.co.za).
+“The administrators” refers to the administrators on this organization.

 ZA Tech is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.